Cincinnati vs. Navy NCAA Football Odds, Plays and Insights | October 23, 2021

 Navy Stats and Trends

-- Navy is 3-1 against the spread and 1-3 overall in games when it records more than 13.7 points.
+- Navy is 3-1 against the spread and 1-3 overall when the team puts up more than 13.7 points.

 - The Midshipmen rack up just 18.8 fewer yards per game (275.7) than the Bearcats allow (294.5).

-- In games that Navy churns out over 294.5 yards, the team is 2-1 against the spread and 1-2 overall.
+- In games that Navy totals more than 294.5 yards, the team is 2-1 against the spread and 1-2 overall.

-- This season the Midshipmen have six turnovers, 12 fewer than the Bearcats have takeaways (18).
+- The Midshipmen have turned the ball over six times, 12 fewer times than the Bearcats have forced turnovers (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.